 :

 There are a few options on this screen but we will not cover them all here.
-If you are interested, the documentation is here.
+For more information see, Manage Teams

 button.

-.
-We see there are 4.5M rows displayed.
+workbook.
+We see there are approximately 4.5M rows displayed.
 What went wrong?

-Publish this Dataset and return to our Workbook.
+Publish this data model and return to the workbook.

-Now we get the results we want. test for team
+Now we get the results we want: Current Team

 is all True